mahaloz/ctf-wiki-en/docs/misc/archive/zip.md

 #### Basics

 `CRC` stands for cyclic redundancy check, and `CRC32` means that a check value of `32 bit` is generated.
-Since every bit of a `CRC32` value is used in the calculation, when one bit changes in the data block, a different `CRC32` value will be generated.
+Since every bit of a `CRC32` value is used in the calculation, when one-bit changes in the data block, a different `CRC32` value will be generated.

 The `CRC32` checksum appears in many files such as a `png` file, as well as the `CRC32` checksum in `zip`.
 It is worth noting that `CRC32` in `zip` is the checksum value of the unencrypted files.